 Susan Brodigan, Library Coordinator

-Susan studied at NUI Maynooth, graduating with a BA in Music and Medieval Irish in 2006 and with an MA in Computer Music in 2007.
+Susan graduated with a BA in Music and Medieval Irish in 2006 and with an MA in Computer Music from NUI Maynooth in 2007, and an MSc in Library and Information Management from DBS in 2019.
 She has significant experience in music librarianship, as orchestral librarian with both the RTÉ Concert Orchestra and the RTÉ National Symphony Orchestra and also as broadcast media researcher in the BBC Central Music Library.
 Susan has also worked with the BBC Proms and The Helix in DCU.

 Keith Fennell, Production Coordinator